 There are two types of FLAS Fellowships: academic year and summer intensive.
 Academic year fellowships are designed to allow students to pursue language and international studies on a full-time basis during the regular academic year.
 These fellowships provide tuition and stipend support; funding is determined on a case-by-case basis depending on the enrollment status of the student.
 Summer intensive fellowships enable students to enroll in language training programs at other institutions in the United States or abroad.
 These fellowships offer $5,000 of tuition coverage and up to $2,500 in travel funding per award.
 Both types of fellowships may be awarded to undergraduate and graduate students.

 To be eligible for a FLAS Fellowship, a student must:

 - Be a citizen, national, or permanent resident of the United States

-- Be currently enrolled full-time at Johns Hopkins University Krieger School of Arts & Sciences (students enrolled in other schools and units of JHU are NOT eligible to apply)
+- Be currently enrolled full-time at Johns Hopkins University Krieger School of Arts & Sciences or the Paul H. Nitze School of Advanced International Studies (students enrolled in other schools and units of JHU are NOT eligible to apply)

 - Be taking or planning to take courses in foreign language and related international studies

 - Show potential for high academic achievement based on such indices as grade point average, class ranking, or similar measures

 - Undergraduate applicants only: (1) Be at the intermediate or advanced level of instruction in a less commonly taught language program, AND (2) be a freshman, sophomore or junior.
 Senior undergraduate students are not eligible to apply for FLAS Fellowships.

 In addition, priority will be given to students who intend to:

 - Seek employment in public service careers and/or in areas of national need